 My turn to storytelling about New York started in New Netherland and its trove of records.
 A teenage bride among the first settlers inspired my novel of New Amsterdam, The Mevrouw Who Saved Manhattan.
 I enmeshed myself further into that world at the New Netherland Institute, helping launch the New Netherland Research Center in Albany.
 I spoke about the Dutch period throughout the Hudson Valley.
 I heard from people who read my novel, or found my web site, asking me about their Dutch ancestors, proud of their connections to the richest merchant or the earliest whore.
 Actually the dozen or so of the latter – her name was Griet Reyniers, seem the proudest.

 Now I have moved centuries forward to 1872 New York with a nonfiction narrative of fascinating characters and a city beset with all the excitement and challenges transformation brings.
-A Dirty Year: Sex, Suffrage, & Scandal in Gilded Age New York is forthcoming from Chicago Review Press, tentatively scheduled for release in April 2020.
-I look forward to hearing from people with whom this story strikes a chord.
+A Dirty Year: Sex, Suffrage, & Scandal in Gilded Age New York, from Chicago Review Press, came out in April 2020.

 I welcome notes on my books, anything in the brownstone, New York, adventure travel, or whatever else is on your mind.
 Also queries about a variety of talks I give on New York’s Dutch heritage, Gilded Age New York, and the 19th century period of women’s suffrage.